Superman: Doomed: Synopsis

 Brainiac begins absorbing every mind in the planet while Superman creates a new plan: use the Phantom Zone projector to seal both Earth and Brainiac's mothership in the Phantom Zone to give the heroes enough time to defeat Brainiac.
 Discovering the heroes' strategy, Brainiac destroys the Justice League satellite, disabling the Phantom Zone projector, and attempts to crash his mothership into the planet.
 Superman and Martian Manhunter push the mothership away from the planet, but Mongul and Non escape from the Phantom Zone and prepare to attack Earth.

 Although Mongul and Non have escaped from their Phantom Zone, Brainiac's invasion makes them quickly go back.
 Meanwhile, Superman and Martian Manhunter save Lana and Steel from the remains of the Justice League satellite and take them to the Fortress of Solitude.
 There, the remaining heroes realize Brainiac targeted Metropolis and Smallville before any other city on Earth as a way to get back at Superman for foiling his first invasion five years back.
-Superman allows SuperDoom to take control of his body, apparently killing Superman; while Wonder Woman enters the Phantom Zone and attempts to convince Mongul to let the Warworld fight Brainiac.
+Superman allows Superdoom to take control of his body, apparently killing Superman; while Wonder Woman enters the Phantom Zone and attempts to convince Mongul to let the Warworld fight Brainiac.

-As SuperDoom breaks through Brainiac's defenses, Brainiac resurrects Superman and reveals his full plan; according to him, the combined psionic power of all the minds he has captured throughout the universe can change reality to his will.
+As Superdoom breaks through Brainiac's defenses, Brainiac resurrects Superman and reveals his full plan; according to him, the combined psionic power of all the minds he has captured throughout the universe can change reality to his will.
 He wants that power to recreate his world, including his wife and son.
 Cyborg Superman attacks the Fortress of Solitude, but Supergirl defeats him.
-At the same time, Wonder Woman traps Mongul with her lasso and commands the Warworld to attack Brainiac.
+At the same time, Wonder Woman traps Mongul with her lasso and commands Warworld to attack Brainiac.
 Lois manages to transfer all of Brainiac's psionic power to Superman, who frees all the people Brainiac has captured and cures himself of the Doomsday virus.
 Then, Superman traps Brainiac and himself inside a black hole.
 Brainiac is left wandering across the multiverse, witnessing several past iterations of the DC Universe but then, he is snatched away to safety, it seems, by a being who appears to be the true Brainiac: an immensely powerful entity from outside the universe itself.

 The black hole throws Superman into deep space and it takes him sixty days to return to Earth.
-As soon as he gets to Earth, however, Supergirl tells him that even after the world's population was restored, thousands died in the invasion, among them Lana's parents.
+As soon as he gets to Earth, Supergirl tells him that even after the world's population was restored, thousands died in the invasion, among them Lana's parents.
 Also, Dr. Veritas and Kandor has been trapped within the Phantom Zone and there is no way to rescue them as the projector imploded.
 Depressed, Clark publishes an article that argues that the world does not need Superman.
 Lois, who has forgotten Superman's identity, writes an article that says that Superman is still a positive influence on humanity, inspiring Clark.
 Meanwhile, Lana visits her parents' graves when suddenly a hand rises from a grave.